Document leak reveals Uber’s secret activities – media

 The documents reveal that Uber executives met more than 100 times with officials from 17 countries, including then-US Vice President Joe Biden, then-Israeli Prime Minister Benjamin Netanyahu, then-Irish Prime Minister Enda Kenny and then-Estonian President Toomas Hendrik Ilves.
 The lobbying efforts also included 12 previously undisclosed meetings with representatives of the European Commission.

 Uber’s lobbyists also met with French President Emmanuel Macron on at least four occasions when he was serving as economy minister, between 2014 to 2016.
 Leaked text messages between the company and Macron suggest that the future president brokered a secret “deal” with Uber in France.
-The close relations between Uber and Macron supposedly helped the company recover from the 2015 violent protests of cab drivers in Marseille.
+The close relations between Uber and Macron supposedly helped the company recover from violent protests by cab drivers in Marseille in 2015.

-The leaked documents also show that Uber has reportedly used “the kill switch” to remotely block police from accessing its systems during office raids in France, Belgium, the Netherlands, Romania, Hungary and India.
+The documents also show that Uber has reportedly used “the kill switch” to remotely block police from accessing its systems during office raids in France, Belgium, the Netherlands, Romania, Hungary and India.

 “Please kill access now,” the company’s attorney Zac de Kievit wrote in an email during a raid on Uber’s Paris office in 2014, according to reports.